jasonumiker/ecs-first-container-webinar/README.md

 docker compose ps
 # Explain there is also an alias from nyancat-docker.jasonumiker.com to this LB address
 # Go to https://nyancat-docker.jasonumiker.com and show it working
+# Switch docker context back for other demos
+docker context use default
 ```

 ## Copilot Demo